DJTechnoo/Recipes/Report.md

 ## Features

-The core features were to create recipes, add items you own to the fridge, have recipes sort based on items you posess, and be able to add items (from the recipes) directly to your fridge list.
+The core features were to create recipes, add items if your posession to the fridge, have recipe-list sorted on them, and be able to add items (from the recipes) directly to your fridge list.